Hothit1/Typing_Brain/README.md

 - Local Storage: Implemented for chat history and GPTs
 - Responsive Design: Implemented, works on desktop and mobile
 - Customization: Implemented custom GPTs with editable system messages

+Push to main branch:

+git add .This command stages all the changes in your working directory, including new files, modified files, and deleted files.
+The . (dot) is a shorthand for the current directory.
+You can also selectively stage specific files by replacing . with the file path(s) (e.g., git add README.md).

+git status (optional, check status) git commit -m "content" git checkout main
+    git push origin main